 How do they research software?
 How do they trial software?
 How do they make buying decisions?
 What experiences are they used to?
 What experiences are ideal?

-When you understand where they’re coming from, you’ll know what kind of service to offer them.
+When you understand where they’re coming from before kicking off your lead generation efforts, you’ll know what kind of service to offer them.
 And your entire team plays a role in this process.
 Sales knows whether prospects prefer a phone call after a trial signup, or if they prefer to schedule demos on their own.
 Success knows when to check in with customers, and how to get the most out of those conversations.
 Support knows how to provide assistance throughout the entire customer lifecycle, and can do so using a variety of methods and techniques.

 Here are a few simple ways to provide great service